FarshadKoohifar/Essays/README.md

 # Essays

 A compilation of the essays that catch my eye.
-(Transilated to Farsi)
+(I translate them to Farsi)